Fcruz10/Happy/README.md

 ## :bookmark: Layout

-To access the layout use [Figma](https://www.figma.com/file/mDEbnoojksG4w8sOxmudh3/Happy-Web?node-id=0%3A1).
+To access the layout use <a target="_blank" href="https://www.figma.com/file/mDEbnoojksG4w8sOxmudh3/Happy-Web?node-id=0%3A1">Figma</a>.

 <a id="how-to-use"></a>